om-arya/om-arya/README.md

 📍 Washington DC Metro Area

 ## About Me
-I’m pursuing a Bachelor's Degree with a double major in Computer Science and Mathematics at the University of Maryland, College Park.
+I’m pursuing a B.Sc with a double major in Computer Science and Mathematics at the University of Maryland, College Park.
 My technical proficiencies cover full-stack web development, mobile development, and machine learning.
 I'm particularly passionate about leveraging my skills to develop solutions with real-world impacts, crafted with an analytical and user-centric mentality.

 ## Recent Projects 🛠
+* [Vibify][Vibify-url] - A mobile music application that curates personalized radio stations based on user-defined "vibes".
 * [FinSight][FinSight-url] - A financial portfolio management and analysis appliciation using Spring Boot/PostgreSQL and REST principles, featuring a modern React interface with asset visualization and statistics.
 * [T.O.M. - Tabby of Motivation][TOM-url] - A multi-purpose, cat-themed web app for college students, featuring randomized quotes with text-to-speech, a schedule generator using Google’s Gemini API, and a Pomodoro timer.
 Built with Django and JavaScript.